SRARAD/SingleTenantBase/README.md

 ### Other
 - **MySQL DB Config** - Commented out DataSource config for MySQL connections
+- **Activity Logging** - All actions are recorded in **Activity.log** in the root directory with the date, username, controller, and action

 ## TODO
 Things to do when first branching the base repository.